Blady-Com/gnoga/deps/uxstrings/readme.md

 ### UXStrings 2

 A second proof of concept implementation is provided.
 The source code files are ending with the number 2 as for instance "uxstrings2.ads".
-A GNAT project file "uxstrings2.gpr" is provided with some naming conventions for both packages UXStrings  and UXStrings.Text\_IO.
+A GNAT project file "uxstrings.gpr" is provided with variant choice UXS_VARIANT set to UXS2 and some naming conventions for both packages UXStrings and UXStrings.Text\_IO.

 #### Implementation choices